If you’ve been trading stocks for a while, you’ve probably heard the term “Short Sale Restriction” which is often referred to as the Uptick Rule.

 SSR stands for Short Sale Rule/Short Sale Restriction.
 This is a rule the SEC implemented in 2010 (after previously enforcing a similar short sell restriction in 1937, that was then lifted in 2007), the function being to prevent bears from pushing the market down at will (hitting the bid).

-The SSR is triggered when a stock falls 10% from its previous close, so this means at any point in the day (including Pre-Market), this Uptick Rule preventing traders to hit the bid can be activated.
+The SSR is triggered when a stock falls 10% from its previous close.
+At any point in the day if a stock hits that 10% threshold the Uptick Rule is activated and prevents traders from shorting at the bid price.

 Keep in mind, SSR does not prevent you from shorting the stock, it just prevents you from filling you short position by taking liquidity from the bid.